 - L&I determines the “seriousness” of a disability based on disability ratings.
 Your PPD rating is established by medical professionals, usually an IME physicianor your personal doctor.
 A rating may be changed by switching your medical examiner.

-How Are PPD Settlements Paid?
+How Are PPD Awards Paid?